BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

 \subsubsection{$\Delta\chi^2$ Detection Significance Metric}

-We form a $\Delta\chi^2$ statistic for measuring the statistical significance of detecting the H\textsc{i} morphology template.
-We compare~$\hat{\chi}^2$ from \eqref{eq:chi2min} to a model in which $a$, the amplitude of Gaussian dust, is allowed to vary but for which $k = 0$.
-This comparison isolates the influence of the H\textsc{i}-related degrees of freedom.
+We form a $\Delta\chi^2$ statistic for measuring the statistical significance of detecting the H~\textsc{i} morphology template.
+We compare~$\hat{\chi}^2$ from \eqref{eq:chi2min} to a model in which $a$, the amplitude of GD, is allowed to vary but for which $k = 0$.
+This comparison isolates the influence of the H~\textsc{i}-related degrees of freedom.